Many Jewish people are under the impression that Jesus ignored Torah.

 Contrary to a common misperception, Yeshua was not rewriting the Torah in his famous “Sermon on the Mount.”
 This is clear from his statement, “Do not think that I came to abolish the Torah or the Prophets!
 I did not come to abolish, but to fulfill.
 Amen, I tell you, until heaven and earth pass away, not the smallest letter or serif shall ever pass away from the Torah until all things come to pass” (Matthew 5:17–18 TLV).

-Many have assumed that by using the word “fulfill,” Yeshua meant that he was ending Torah observance.
+Many have assumed that by using the word “fulfill,” Yeshua meant that he was replacing the law of Moses with His new teachings.
 However, the correct interpretation of “fulfill” (plēroō) is to make something effectual or to “fill it full.”3 He was not abolishing Torah.
 He was amplifying its meaning—which is precisely what the Messiah was meant to do.

 As the author of The Damascus Document wrote, “The star [a reference to the Messiah] is the Interpreter of the Law … as it is written, ‘A star has left Jacob, a staff has risen from Israel.’”4 Similar sentiments are also recorded by Philo;5 in the Peshitta, Targums Neofiti, Onkelos, Pseudo-Jonathan; the Fragmentary Targum; as well as in the testimonies of both Judah and Levi in The Testament of the Twelve Patriarchs.6